danyel-ii/cubeless_/docs/status/state_of_review.md

-# cubeless v0 — State of Review (2025-12-25)
+# cubeless v0 — State of Review (2025-12-26)

 ## Summary

 The repo is aligned on the "cubeless" name, the Farcaster manifest includes both `miniapp` and `frame` blocks, and the mint UI builds metadata with `animation_url`.
 Frontend code is modularized (app core, features, data/chain, UI panels + HUDs).
 Contract tests pass locally, mint pricing is dynamic based on $LESS totalSupply (base `0.0015 ETH`, rounded up to the nearest `0.0001 ETH`), and $LESS supply snapshots/deltas are stored onchain for leaderboard ranking.
-The Next.js app router now serves the UI, with hardened `/api/*` routes handling Alchemy and Pinata server-side.
-Coverage is currently below the 90% gate (82.58%).
+The Next.js app router serves the UI, with hardened `/api/*` routes handling Alchemy and Pinata server-side.
+Coverage now passes the 90% gate (95.02%).

 ## What’s working